RedHatGov/redhatgov.github.io/content/workshops/openshift33/exercise1.10.md

 After the build has completed and successfully:

-* The S2I process will push the resulting Docker image to the internal OpenShift registry
+*   The S2I process will push the resulting Docker image to the internal OpenShift registry.
-* The *DeploymentConfiguration* (DC) will detect that the image has changed, and this will cause a new deployment to happen.
+*   The *DeploymentConfiguration (DC)* will detect that the image has changed, and this will cause a new deployment to happen.
-* A *ReplicationController* (RC) will be spawned for this new deployment.
+*   A *ReplicationController (RC)* will be spawned for this new deployment.
 *   The RC will detect no *Pods* are running and will cause one to be deployed, as our default replica count is just 1.

-In the end, when issuing the `oc get pods` command, you will see that the build Pod has finished (exited) and that an application *Pod* is in a ready and running state:
+In the end, when issuing the **oc get pods** command, you will see that the build Pod has finished (exited) and that an application *Pod* is in a ready and running state:

 ```bash